jub3i/tree-kill/README.md

 npm install @jub3i/tree-kill
 ```

-NOTE: requires an up to date version of npm which supports scoped packages, otherwise npm will install a git repo into the dependencies field of your package.json
+**Note:** Install requires an up to date version of npm which supports scoped packages, otherwise npm will install a git repo into the dependencies field of your package.json

 License
 =======